 The General Lighting Circuit setting controls the method that is being used for each circuit in the project.
-A default value is set for all the circuits on each panel and other one-line device using the Default General Lighting Circuit Value field in the Feeder and Service Calculation Settings dialog box.
+A default value is set for all the circuits on each distribution equipment using the Default General Lighting Circuit Value field in the Feeder and Service Calculation Settings dialog box.
 The value can be overridden on an individual circuit basis using the General Lighting Circuit field in the Circuiting dialog box.

 General Lighting Circuit: No